dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 # Tutorial: Get Started with Entity Framework 6 Code First using MVC 5

 > [!NOTE]
-> For new development, we recommend to use [ASP.NET Core Razor Pages](/aspnet/core/razor-pages) over ASP.NET MVC controllers and views.
+> For new development, we recommend [ASP.NET Core Razor Pages](/aspnet/core/razor-pages) over ASP.NET MVC controllers and views.
 For a tutorial series similar to this one using Razor Pages, see [Tutorial: Get started with Razor Pages in ASP.NET Core](/aspnet/core/tutorials/razor-pages/razor-pages-start).
 The new tutorial:
 > * Is easier to follow.
 > * Provides more EF Core best practices.
 > * Uses more efficient queries.